 Water is essential for cats and helps the body:

 Besides increased palatability and generally higher animal protein contents, the high moisture contents found in wet or canned cat food makes it a smart meal choice for cat parents.

 Wet food for cats is typically 78 to 82 percent water and is an excellent source of hydration.
-Redbarn’s grain-free cat stews, for example, have an 82 percent moisture content.
+Redbarn filets are no exception, and are an excellent source of hydration.